rednit-team/tinder-api-docs/docs/Authtentication.md

 # Authentication

-Tinder uses Basic Authentication to "secure" their api.
+Tinder uses Basic Authentication with tokens in UUID format to "secure" their api.
 A request needs a `X-Auth-Token` header in order to be authenticated.

 ## Getting a token